chee86j/SocialMediaTrendBot/README.md

 ## Overview

-This application serves as a Social Media Trend Analyst chatbot AI, leveraging the OpenAI API to track, analyze, and report on trending video content across platforms.
-Initially, the app focuses on YouTube, with plans to expand to other social platforms like Instagram, Twitter, Reddit, Facebook, Pinterst, and TikTok.
-The AI chatbot provides insights on video trends based on niche topics, hashtags, and engagement metrics, acting as a virtual analyst.
+This application is a Social Media Trend Analyst chatbot AI that leverages the Google Trends API (scraped using Selenium) and the OpenAI API to track, analyze, and report on trending content across platforms.
+The app initially focuses on Google Trends data, with plans to expand to other social platforms like YouTube, Instagram, Twitter, Reddit, Facebook, Pinterest, and TikTok.
+The AI chatbot provides insights on video and content trends based on niche topics, hashtags, and engagement metrics, acting as a virtual analyst.

 ## Table of Contents